You’ve probably heard the noise a Vitamix blender makes.

 Covering the container reduces these sounds so hopefully, your model is one that has this option.

-The higher-end model – Vitamix Quiet One, does come with a noise reduction cover.
+The higher-end model – Vitamix Quiet One, does come with a noise reduction cover to make it quiet.

 If you wish to purchase a sound enclosure alone, WhisperBlend has some good options for a Vitamix noise cover.